wolfoxonly/skc_sha256Q/README.md

 As you known, the .travis.yml is used for automated building.
-Here is a localized script called *travis.sh*, which can be used to build bitgold on your local laptop.
+Here is a localized script called *travis.sh*, which can be used to build sinkycoin on your local laptop.

 Example Usage: